brson/brson.github.com/beer/_posts/2020-11-09-st-bernardus-abt-12.md

 ## Appearance

-Typically frothy poor for a Belgian strong ale.
+Typically frothy pour for a Belgian strong ale.
 Almost uncontrollable.
 Big bubbles that hold their shape well.
 Looks like the very best polluted lake.